leimingyu/notes-deeplearning/reinforced.md

 2. receive observation
 3. receive scalar reward

-The history is the sequence of observations, actions, rewards
+The **history** is the sequence of observations, actions, rewards

 **State** is the information used to determine what happens next.

+1. environment state
+ * haha
+ * world
+2. you know